 Web design involves planning and building the appearance, layout, structure, and design of websites.
 It focuses on the front-facing aspects of a website, including the user experience.
 Although somewhat similar to a graphic design career, Web Designers combine a variety of visual elements, such as text, photos, graphics, and video, to create appealing and user-friendly sites and pages.
 Web design is also closely connected to UX and UI design.

 Publication graphic design

 This design focuses on creating layouts and selecting typography and artwork, including photography, graphics, and illustrations.
 Graphic Designers in this area work with books, newspapers, magazines, and catalogs.
 They need to understand color management, printing, and digital publishing.

 Packaging not only protects products, but it is also an important marketing tool.
 Graphic Designers in this area develop concepts, mockups, and print-ready files.
 Packaging graphic design requires an understanding of print processes, as well as industrial design and manufacturing.
 Packaging Graphic Designers need to track trends and competitors so they can create packaging that stands out to consumers.

-Motion graphic design is a new speciality area in graphic design, though it is quickly growing and demand is increasing for Motion Graphic Designers.
+Motion graphic design is a new speciality area in the graphic design industry, though it is quickly growing and demand is increasing for Motion Graphic Designers.
 At a basic level, this type of design involves any graphic in motion.
 This can include animations, banners, title sequences, trailers, or video games.

 Environmental graphic design is a multidisciplinary practice that combines graphic, architectural, interior, landscape, and industrial design.
 This type of design connects people to places.
 Typically, these Designers will have a background in graphic design and architecture.
 They should be familiar with industrial design concepts and architectural plans.
 They may work on projects such as public transportation navigation, retail store interiors, signage, and office branding.